How to Decide Windows Autopilot Profile Types | Intune Architecture

 •Enroll in Intune

 •Require user credential for Azure AD join and Intune enrollment•No need to provide user credentials to authenticate for Intune and Azure AD join.
-Instead, a TPM chip is used for authentication.• Require user credential for AAD and Intune enrollment•Require user credential for AAD and Intune enrollment
+Instead, a TPM chip is used for authentication.•Require user credentials for Azure AD join and Intune enrollment• Require user credentials for AAD and Intune enrollment

 Challenges: